sunfounder/kepler-kit/docs/source/video_course/lesson16.rst

     👉 Ready to explore and create with us?
 Click [|link_sf_facebook|] and join today!

-lesson 16:  Sequence of Colors in RGB LED With Micropython
+Lesson 16:  Sequence of Colors in RGB LED With Micropython
 =============================================================================

 This tutorial covers using for loops in MicroPython with the Raspberry Pi Pico W to control an RGB LED: